jeroenbourgois/jeroenbourgois.be/content/notes/raspberry-pi-hostapd-dnsmasq.md

 Configure the country code for wifi.
 While you are at it, also change locale & timezone in the settings.
 This will prevent Perl locale errors.

 ```
-sudo raspi-config # then choose '5.
-Location Options' and set your country
+sudo raspi-config nonint do_wifi_country BE
 ```

 You will need to reboot after this.